Sell Your Tech Business in Florida | TAMBAY Mergers & Acquisitions

 a tech background for a tech business in florida

-The TAMBAY Process for Selling Your IT or Tech Business
+The TAMBAY Process for Selling Your Tech Business

 Tom Brubaker brings a credentialed, structured process to every engagement.
 As a State-Certified Appraiser (License RD2130) and IBBA member, he approaches tech business sales the way a seasoned advisor should: with verified data, a defined timeline, and a direct line of communication with serious buyers across Florida and the Southeast.